PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 model still records zero production rewrites.
 Do not mechanically extract it until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
-The 496-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper has now completed that separately approved zero-owner mechanical extraction with its exact body, wrapper signature, production call order, statistics, and artifact control preserved.
+The 496-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper and the following 612-line `_optimize_nhwc_propagation_qlinear_concat_conv` helper have now completed separately approved zero-owner mechanical extractions.
+Their exact bodies, wrapper signatures, production call order, statistics, and artifact controls are preserved.
 Resume by inventorying and characterizing the next raw source-order owner before changing it.
-That owner is now identified as `_optimize_nhwc_propagation_qlinear_concat_conv`; required output prevalidation and the public Dequantize-output guard are complete with no strict xfail.
-A mechanical ownership move may proceed only with exact body, wrapper, sequence, statistics, and zero-owner artifact preservation.
 No broad conversion sweep is implied by this checkpoint.